All Episodes

 Yep.

-Well, they banned me for um I shared a clip of the Arizona audit hearings.
+Well, they banned me for, I shared a clip of the Arizona audit hearings.

-Um there was that really short moment of those Arizona audits where one of the auditors said that you know, like 72,000 ballots had gone out without it having or had come in without it having had any record of being sent.
+There was that really short moment of those Arizona audits where one of the auditors said that, you know, like 72,000 ballots had gone out without it having or had come in without it having had any record of being sent.

-And they they um they flagged that one for like election fraud um content that's banned, and then obviously I told you they banned one of my videos because it had Goebbels in it, even though it was like an anti-Gobels post.
+And then obviously I told you they banned one of my videos because it had Goebbels in it, even though it was like an anti-goebles post.

 And so it's just weird, man.

-I guess it's the difference between uh the C C P and you know what we're used to in the United States in terms of freedom of speech, not to say that uh big tech is is you know in any friendlier uh uh stateside.
+I guess it's the difference between the CCP and what we're used to in the United States in terms of freedom of speech, not to say that big tech is any friendlier stateside.

-Yeah, and uh I'm assuming uh I I know around the election time, there's a lot of uh talk about TikTok and in the CCP.
+Yeah, and I'm assuming I know around the election time, there's a lot of talk about TikTok and the CCP.

-I'm assuming they still got their hands in it because well, you know, it's essentially a communist uh platform.
+I'm assuming they still got their hands in it because, well, it's essentially a communist platform.

 Right.